paypal/payflow-gateway/README.md

 See the [Payflow Gateway Developer's Guide](https://developer.paypal.com/docs/payflow/integration-guide/) for more info.

+## XMLPay

+The original XMLPay Developer Guide is no longer available, but the XML Schema's for XMLPay are available and the general information for the data can be found in the [Payflow Developer's Guide](https://developer.paypal.com/api/nvp-soap/payflow/integration-guide/).

 ## General Information

 For information on changes to the Payflow Gateway, see [New Features](https://developer.paypal.com/docs/payflow/integration-guide/new-features/) and [Revision History](https://developer.paypal.com/docs/payflow/integration-guide/reference/revision-history/).